stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/01-public-cloud/05.5-cox-edge/10-add-cox-edge-accounts.md

 ---
 title: "Register and Manage Cox Edge Accounts"
 metaTitle: "Add a Cox Edge Account to Palette"
-metaDescription: "Learn how to add and manage a Cox Edge account in Palette."
+description: "Learn how to add and manage a Cox Edge account in Palette."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---